Secret Server Performance and Sizing Guide

 Processing Capacity:

-It's likely cheaper for you to buy additional web node licenses than it would be to buy hardware dedicated for this function.
+It is likely cheaper to buy additional web node licenses than it would be to buy hardware dedicated for this function.

-- Storage: ≈15 hours per GB (≈27 GB per day for 400 hours).
-Use high-performance, SSD-backed file shares (for instance, AWS EFS, or NetApp).
-To manage storage costs, archive session recordings to slower and cheaper storage (for instance, AWS S3, cold storage).
+Storage: ~15 hours/GB (~27 GB/day for 400 hours).
+Use high-performance, SSD-backed file shares (for example, AWS EFS, NetApp).
+To manage storage costs, archive session recordings to slower/cheaper storage (such as, AWS S3, cold storage).
 For encrypted recordings, restore to the original high-performance file share for playback in Secret Server.
 Plan archival strategies to balance cost and compliance requirements.

 Sizing Equations:

-- Web nodes for launching = (maximum concurrent per 100).
+- Web nodes for launching = (max concurrent sessions / 100).

-- Dedicate web nodes with a session recorder role.
-The CPU is primary for transcoding.
+- Dedicate web nodes with session recorder role: CPU is primary for transcoding.
 Deploy 2+ nodes per site for N+1 redundancy.

 For additional recommendations and session recording capacities, refer to the Session Recording Caveats and Recommendations and System Capacity Specifications.